Calculating the absolute value of a number is one of the various mathematical functions available to use on your data.

 A filter has now been applied on your data.
 Your preparation now only displays the lines with a value equal or below zero for the number of rentals.
 You can now apply a function only on those cells.

-- Under the functions list, in front of Apply changes to:, select the Filtered rows radio button.
+- Under the functions list, in front of Apply changes to:, select the Filtered Lines radio button.

 All the negative values have been converted.